yvonne-yang/campx/README.md

 ## What's the story behind this project?
 This was originally the culminating project of our Grade 12 Computer Science class.
 It was a cool project that simulated real-world teamworking.
 We worked as contractors for the client, our teacher, and wrote weekly/summative reports.
 Even as university students looking back, no other course ever taught us *this* much.
 Organizing program structures (with UMLs), documenting, communicating with a client, communicating amongst the team, constantly improving and reflecting--those 120 hours spent were well worth it.
 This experience changed both of our lives.
 We went on to pursue software-related degrees and still dream about making magic happen at Rayark.
 ## Copyright
 It's our honour that you would download and have a go at this game!
 Just make sure you don't modify and distribute it for profit.
-Please also acknowledge the authors, Yvonne Yang and Jaclyn Woon.
+Please also acknowledge the authors, Yvonne Yang and Jaclyn Woon Jia Hui.

 ![logo](/logo.jpg?raw=true)